 A truly halal account avoids three things.
 First, no riba, which is any guaranteed interest payment.
 Second, no investment in haram industries like alcohol, gambling, pork, conventional insurance, or weapons.
 Third, no gharar, which means excessive uncertainty or speculation in the underlying assets.

 Instead of paying interest, Sharia-compliant accounts often use profit-sharing arrangements.
 The bank invests deposits in halal ventures and shares any actual profits with account holders.
 Returns are not guaranteed, which is the key difference from a conventional savings account.
+Our full guide to Sharia-compliant savings accounts breaks down those profit-sharing structures and the US providers that offer them.

 Dedicated Islamic Banks Operating in the U.S.